 How to Travel on a Budget in Kauai

 By far the cheapest option for accommodation in Kauai is to camp.
-Camping is very cheap on the island with county campsites costing around $3 per night, and state campsites at $18 per night.
+Camping is very cheap on the island with county and state campsites options.
 As mentioned before, getting camping permits is a bit tricky, especially for the county permits, so be sure to read our guide on camping and permits in Kauai.

 Camping can save lots of dough, which you can then spend on a rental car to explore the island.
 If you don’t have camping equipment to bring, don’t worry.
 You can buy everything you need from Walmart, and it will still cost less than 1 night at a hotel.
-Grab these from the Lihue Walmart or Kmart:
+Grab these from the Lihue Walmart:

 - Tent ($60 – $80)